Competitor Keyword Analysis: Find Keyword Gaps and SEO Opportunities

 Copying Competitors Blindly

 Seeing a competitor rank does not automatically mean you should target the same keyword.
-Their authority level, content depth, link profile, and audience may be different from yours.
+Their authority level, content depth, page format, link profile, and audience may be different from yours.
 Blind copying often leads to weak pages built around topics that do not fit your site well.

 Ignoring Search Intent